-Technical precursors Engagement activity Target Outcomes Final spatial plan and Strategy and Policy Committee to adopt final Strategy and Policy Adoption of plan implementation plan spatial plan and implementation plan Committee Work with tangata whenua Close the loop to confirm we've taken on the Residents, community and other stakeholders on feedback we heard and incorporated it groups, stakeholders the actions in the Tangata whenua implementation plan.
+Technical precursors Engagement activity Target Outcomes Final spatial plan and implementation plan Strategy and Policy Committee to adopt final spatial plan and implementation plan Close the loop to confirm we've taken on the Strategy and Policy Committee Residents, community Adoption of plan Work with tangata whenua and other stakeholders on feedback we heard and incorporated it groups, stakeholders Tangata whenua the actions in the implementation plan.
 Ensure inclusion of relevant projects and budgets in the Long-term Plan.

-Appendix 2 - Stakeholder engagement matrix
+Appendix 2 - Stakeholder engagement matrix --